Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 A 1-ounce package of brown gravy mix can easily be substituted for the au jus in this recipe.

-How To Make This Mississippi Pot Roast Recipe
+How to Make Mississippi Pot Roast in Crock Pot

 OUR RECIPE DEVELOPER SAYS